willkg/blog/posts/mozilla/socorro_dev_env.rst

 =======================================================

 In May 2017, I redid the Docker infrastructure that I had tinkered with in socorro-zero and put it in Socorro proper.
-It stunk.
+It was not very good.
 It wasn't very usable, but it could run the test suite which was really helpful.
 It had potential.

 Over the course of July, August, and September, I fixed a bunch of issues to get the local development environment to work with Socorro and Socorro to work with the local development environment.

-I architected how all the pieces would come together.
+I designed how all the pieces would come together.

 I based the environment on Ubuntu rather than CentOS/RedHat.